-You've just received less-than-desirable grades for your previous semester's work at SPECTRE University.
+You've just received less-than-desirable grades for your previous semester's work at Minion University.
 Upset, you managed to obtain read permissions for the source code to a critical setuid binary in the University's systems.
-Aiming to free yourself from the constraint of grades, you peek at the last copy of the code (delete_user.c) to see what mischief you can accomplish.
+Aiming to free yourself from the constraint of grades, you peek at the last copy of the code (delete\user.c) to see what mischief you can accomplish.
+This binary is placed on the server, and is executable.
 It doesn't look like it's the latest version, but it should still give you what you need.
-See Figure 1 for the source.
+See Figure 1 on page 2 for the source.

 You've received word that there is a grade server running on the machines.
 How might you utilize this executable to kill processes on the machine?
+Hint: Deleting users is not the way!